22sagarpal/English-Learning-Journey/A1-English/Day-01/README.md

 ✅ 5 simple English sentences
 ✅ 1 short conversation

-Day 2 me hum "am, is, are" + Greetings + 20 new words seekhenge
+Day 2 me hum "am, is, are" + Greetings + 20 new words seekhenge.